 After the fat lady sang with The Ovations, I played a few ‘open stage’ gigs, and became the regular bassist at the Gay Galvin Jazz Jam at The Vineyard.

 It was at that gig that I met two other musicians who were looking for a bass player and wanting to start a band.
 This trio became the core of the group known as VIBE, from 2003 until late 2007.

-Along the way, I’ve played with several high school musicals, a couple church praise bands, and was fortunate to be able to do some recording with my son at the legendary RCA Studio B in Nashville, for one of his class projects at Belmont University.
+Along the way, I’ve played for several high school musicals, a church praise band, and was fortunate to be able to do some recording with my son at the legendary RCA Studio B in Nashville, for one of his class projects at Belmont University.